AresTheG/SubhF8/README.md

 ## About SubhF8

-SubhF8 is a powerful Python tool designed for analyzing subdomains of websites.
+SubhF8 is a powerful Python tool designed to search and analyze website subdomains.
 This tool can be useful for both penetration testers and web server administrators.
-SubhF8 is based on open-source intelligence (OSINT) and provides the capability to discover subdomains of a website using various methods.
+The script provides the ability to detect website subdomains by searching through them from the database file.

 ##  Features
 * Search for subdomains of a specified domain.